 1) Viewing Redshift Permissions for a Single Redshift User

-Simply replace the bold User Name and Schema Name in the following code with the User and Schema of interest to see the permissions of a certain user for a specific Schema.
-Simply remove the entire WHERE clause to get a complete list of every user’s Schema Permission Status.
+Simply replace the bold user name and schema name in the following code with the user and schema of interest to see the permissions of a particular user for a specific schema.
+Simply remove the WHERE clause to get a complete list of every user’s Schema Permission Status.
+Example Query:

 SELECT